Connector Developer Guide

 - Use the sample

-ManifestConnectorDispatcher(influxion-connecttests) to run manifest-backed operations locally. - For streaming connectors, mirror the Kafka/EventHub/Mongo provider tests or run the e2e suite with Testcontainers.
+ManifestConnectorDispatcher(influxion-connecttests) to run manifest-backed operations locally. - For streaming connectors, mirror the Kafka provider tests or run the e2e suite with Testcontainers.

 8) Multi-tenancy & secrets